Exam EligibiltyCHES® Exam

 5. What are the fees for taking the CHES® exam?

 Fees for the CHES® exam are based on when you file your application.
-There are four filing deadlines.
+There are three filing deadlines.
 The filing deadlines and fees for the CHES® exams can be found here.

 6. Is there a student rate?

 Yes.
-For full-time (enrolled in a min. of 9 credits) students, the fee is $210 if application is filed by the third registration deadline.
-Any student applications filed after the third registration deadline must pay final registration fee of $265.
+For full-time (enrolled in a min. of 9 credits) students, the fee is $220 if application is filed by the early bird registration deadline.

 7. If I see my school or degree code listed, is my institution automatically approved?